Heshan-Sandamal/udacity-project-3-kubernetes-app/README.md

 ## Standout Suggestions
 1. Specify reasonable Memory and CPU allocation in the Kubernetes deployment configuration
-- For the application we can start with 1 GB memory since it has only few endpoints which are not heavy
+- For the application we can start with 1 GB memory & 2 vCPUs since it has only few endpoints which are not heavy
 - Also, with the demand this will be automatically scaled
 - However, with the actual usage stats in cloudwatch, we can reconfigure this later

 2. Specify what AWS instance type would be best used for the application?
 Why?
 - Based on the scope of the API and database, T3.Medium instance which is general purpose and also has 4 GB memory, 2 vCPUs seems to be an optimal instance.
 - These instances are medium size which can be horizontally scaled based on the demand
-- But with the time we can do more analysis, understand about actual memory and CPU usage and come up with an optimal instance type
+- But with the time, we can do more analysis, understand about actual memory and CPU usage and come up with an optimal instance type

 3. How to save costs
 - Starting with a few general purpose medium-sized instances which are not very expensive will reduce the upfront cost